malakhanov-alexandr/basic-resource/README.md

 Parameter `fields` will limit fields in result documents to specified.
 For example you can get `/clients?fields=_id,create` to only get `_id` and `create` fields of all clients

+Parameter `start` will skip first N records of result.
+For example you can get `/clients?start=10` to get clients from 10'th (can be combined with `length` for pagination)

+Parameter `length` will limit result length to N. For example you can get `/clients?length=10` to get only 10 clients (can be combined with `start` for pagination)

 ## Modify controller default methods

 To replace methods use: